-The U.S. population is expected to grow from 325 million in 2017 to 416 million by 2060.1,2 One way to quantify environmental impacts is by estimating how many Earths would be needed to sustain the global population if everyone lived a particular lifestyle.
-One study estimates it would take 5 Earths to support the current human population if everyone’s consumption patterns were similar to the average American.3 Pressure on the environment will increase unless consumption patterns are significantly adjusted to account for the finite natural resource base.
+The U.S. population is expected to grow from 333 million in 2021 to 404 million by 2060.1,2 One way to quantify environmental impacts is by estimating how many Earths would be needed to sustain the global population if everyone lived a particular lifestyle.
+One study estimates it would take 5 Earths to support the human population if everyone’s consumption patterns were similar to the average American.3 Pressure on the environment will increase unless consumption patterns are significantly adjusted to account for the finite natural resource base.
 Factsheets expanding on the topics below are available from the Center for Sustainable Systems.

-- The average American consumes about 23 teaspoons of added sugars and sweeteners per day; the American Heart Association recommends between 6 and 9 teaspoons daily for an average adult.4,6
+- The average American consumes about 356 calories of added sugars and sweeteners per day.
+The American Heart Association recommends limiting added sugars to between 100 and 150 calories daily for an average adult.4,7

 - U.S. per capita consumption of added fats increased by 66% from 1970 to 2010.4

-- An estimated 21% of available edible food is wasted by U.S. consumers, 50% more than in 1970.9,10 This food waste accounts for roughly 15% of the municipal solid waste stream and represents a loss of $455 per person each year.10,11
+- The EPA estimated that in 2018, more food was landfilled than any other trash material; around 22% of food ends up in landfill.9 The average American wastes 50% more food than in 1970.10 This waste accounts for roughly 22% of the municipal solid waste stream and represents a loss of $450 per person each year.10,11

-- Water use per person was roughly 48% higher in western states than eastern states in 2010, mostly due to crop irrigation in the west.12 Over 50% of water withdrawals occurs in 12 states, 9% in California.12
+- Water use per person was roughly 48% higher in western states than eastern states in 2015, mostly due to crop irrigation in the west.12 Over 50% of water withdrawals occur in 12 states, 9% in California.12

-- The average North American household uses roughly 240 gallons of water per day for indoor and outdoor uses.13
+- The average North American household uses roughly 240 gallons of water daily for indoor and outdoor uses.13

 - Households with more efficient fixtures and no leaks can drop their water usage to 40 gallons per person per day.13